DAY 8: Dr Elise Bialylew interviews Matthieu Ricard

-We are very lucky to have Matthieu as one of our guests this year.
 He is a person of great wisdom, altruism and compassion.
 He is one of those rare people who deeply and wholeheartedly walks his talk.

 He has been the subject of intensive neurological testing with state of the art technology and the results were apparently so surprising that the researchers coined the title, “the happiest man in the world.”

 So when Matthieu tells us that we vastly underestimate the power of transformation of the mind, he is well worth listening to!